Republicans and Democrats suddenly want to fix Obamacare

-WASHINGTON — Bipartisanship is suddenly the talk of the town on Capitol Hill this week, where Republicans and Democrats are expressing a tentative desire to join hands after a brutal debate over Obamacare repeal.
+WASHINGTON — Bipartisanship is suddenly the talk of Capitol Hill, where Republicans and Democrats are now expressing a tentative desire to join hands after a brutal debate over Obamacare repeal.

-In the House, the "Problem Solvers" caucus, which consists of 43 members from both parties, put out broad principles for a series of Obamacare tweaks.
+In the House, the "Problem Solvers" caucus, which consists of 43 members from both parties, put out a list of broad principles for a series of Obamacare tweaks.

-"My hope is we can be responsible legislators and recognize we can take on those cost issues, we can take on the issue of health care, but let’s do it together," Rep. Tom Reed, R-N.Y., who chairs the caucus, told NBC News in an interview Tuesday.
+"My hope is we can be responsible legislators and recognize we can take on those cost issues, we can take on the issue of health care, but let’s do it together," said Rep. Tom Reed, R-N.Y., who chairs the caucus, in an interview Tuesday.

 The group’s Democratic co-chair, Rep. Josh Gottheimer, D-N.J., said members agreed to concentrate on addressing rising premiums and decreased participation in Obamacare’s exchanges.
 While there are signs the markets are stabilizing after major premium hikes last year, they’re still fragile and insurers say the ongoing uncertainty over repeal could create additional upheaval in 2018.